This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Head to Pan Adore for Breakfast or Brunch

 We highly recommend breakfast or brunch (with good vegetarian choices) at Pan Adore.
-There menu is a perfect example of just what a Spanish breakfast should be, and at around €8 per head, its great value for money.
+Their menu is a perfect example of just what a Spanish breakfast should be, and at around €8 per head, it’s great value for money.

 Pan Adore is just outside La Latina metro entrance and perfect for a Sunday morning if you’re visiting El Rastro.